vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 ## Jupyter Notebooks on the DGX A100

 **Pre-requisite:** This guide assumes you have permission to use docker with your DGX account.
 If you are unable to access docker, please reach out to the DSI Data Science Team for support.
+If you do not have access to docker, you will see an error like the following: ```permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/volumes/create": dial unix /var/run/docker.sock: connect: permission denied```

 There are 2 steps involved in creating a fully functional jupyter session.
 First, you must create a docker volume to save your work to.
 You then need to use the appropriate port forwarding in order to connect to the jupyter session successfully.